 NotebookLM shines text Q&A, basic summaries—content types limited (text heavy).

 Context-aware notes evolve: Tag “deep-dive,” get TOC/FAQs.
 API integrations chain to n8n for automations.
 Open-source community contribution?
-GitHub 4K+ stars, Ollama RAG forks.
+Open Notebook has an active GitHub repository; check the repository page for current star count and community contributions.

 Open Notebook’s versatility dominates.